csmart/git_info/help.md

 ### I did not have to resolve conflicts..

-If you *did not* have to resolve any conflicts you can just re-do a rebase.
+If you *did not* have to resolve any conflicts you can just do a rebase.
 Git is smart enough to know that the commits are already there and will fix up the order.